 Our snow is different than in some other parts of the country.

-The number of winter days in the mountain that are below 25 degrees F are not many and a temperature below 15 degrees F is very uncommon (all of this is, of course, not accounting for any wind chill factor).
+Temperatures below 10 degrees are uncommon (all of this is, of course, not accounting for any wind chill factor).

 Salt on the roads and sidewalks, applied to melt snow and ice, is the biggest risk for us.